 Outpatient Medical Services.
 SMU provides a convenient, economical medical clinic for diagnosis and treatment of illness and injury, as well as for immunizations and continuation of treatment such as allergy injections.
-The clinic is staffed by physicians, physician's assistants, registered nurses, medical assistants, and lab and

-X-ray technologists.
-Physicians are available by appointment from 8:30 a.m. to 4 p.m., Monday through Friday.
-For Saturday clinics and extended hours, see the Health Center website (www.smu.edu/healthcenter).
+The clinic is staffed by physicians, physician's assistants, registered nurses, medical assistants, and lab and X-ray technologists.
+Physicians are available by appointment 8:30 a.m.-4 p.m., Monday through Friday.
 For appointments and health information, students should call 214-768-2141.
-After hours and during holidays, a nurse advice line is available at 214-768-2141.